Discover the Magic of Taiwan’s 7-11 & 10 Things You Didn’t Know Were on Offer…

 While most businesses, schools and workplaces close on government-declared typhoon days, 7-Elevens stay open.

-No matter what you need during your stay in Taiwan, this should be your first point of call: 7-Elevens stock a surprisingly large range of stuff.
+No matter what you need during your stay in Taiwan, this should be your first point of call: 7-Elevens stocks a surprisingly large range of stuff.

-They collaborate with other brands to create mini-ranges and collectible series, and have whole range of merchandise featuring Open Chan the space dog.
+They collaborate with other brands to create mini-ranges and collectable series, and have whole range of merchandise featuring Open Chan the space dog.